ms2data/ms2-quick-start/README.md

 At the core of MS2 is [**Malloy**](https://malloydata.dev), an open-source semantic modeling language designed for composability, auditability, and clarity.
 Malloy models are portable and can run anywhere — and MS2 extends this philosophy with an open, API-driven runtime based on the open-source **Malloy Publisher**.
 That means no vendor lock-in: you can build locally, host on your own infrastructure, or use our managed service — the choice is yours.

-In this Quick Start, you'll follow a familiar and powerful flow: a **data modeler** defines trusted business logic in VS Code using our AI Copilot, and a **data analyst** explores and extends those definitions using Malloy's no-code Explorer query builder.
-This mirrors the proven modeler → analyst workflow popularized by tools like DBT and Looker — now reimagined for the AI era, and freed from closed systems.

-But this is just the beginning.

-Once your semantic model is published, the MS2 platform makes it usable everywhere — powering:
+Once a semantic model is published, the MS2 platform makes it usable everywhere, powering a wide range of modern data experiences:
 - **Natural language notebooks** for ad hoc exploration
 - **AI agents** with contextual, trusted data
 - **Embedded data apps** built with our React SDK